 Code contributions in the form of additional migration scripts for other password managers will be met with open arms!

 As a sicuit user you shall always have the freedom of being able to take your data to any other software without impediment, and these exporters serve to fulfill that promise.

-Sicuit is licensed under the GPLv3+.
+Sicuit is written in C99 and licensed under the GPLv3+.